eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Figure 4 also illustrates an inter-app attribute presentation flow.
-In this scenario, an application on the User's device, such as a banking or shopping app, interacts with the Wallet Unit over the WI-platform API.
+In this scenario, an application on the User's device, such as a banking or shopping app, interacts with the Wallet Unit over the Wallet Instance-platform API.
 This app acts as the Relying Party Instance, possibly in cooperation with a remote server of the entity that provisioned the app.
 The app can use the User attributes retrieved from the Wallet Unit itself, for example for User authentication or to